-The funds will be made available in local currency, which is a notable first for REPP and would provide the developer with welcomed protection against fluctuating exchange rates.
+The funds were made available in local currency, which was a notable first for REPP and provided the developer with greater resilience against fluctuating exchange rates.

 The pilot mini-grid and those of the planned larger portfolio are solar PV hybrids with battery storage and limited LPG backup generation.
 The hybrid nature of the design is to ensure 24-hour, year-round electricity supply, even during Lesotho’s harsh winters.

-When fully operational, the mini-grids will provide low-cost, consistent, and very often first-time electricity access for up to an estimated 5,000 households, as well as small enterprises, schools, and health clinics.
-Approximately 185 part-time jobs are expected to be created during the project’s construction phase and a further 15 full-time jobs during operation.
+When fully operational, the mini-grids will provide low-cost, consistent, and very often first-time electricity access for up to an estimated 4,900 households, as well as small enterprises, schools, and health clinics.
+To date, 18 construction jobs have been created through the project, with approximately 185 part-time jobs expected to be created during the full project’s construction phase and a further 15 full-time jobs during operation.